fchmainy/k8s-trainings-101/README.md

 ![svc-ep-pods](doc/svc-ep-pods_webapp_v1.png)

-2. Even though your application is isolated within your Kubernetes cluster, without any external access configured, you can still check if the application is working by running a debug networking pod (praqma/multitool).
+**2. Debug your App.** Even though your application is isolated within your Kubernetes cluster, without any external access configured, you can still check if the application is working by running a debug networking pod (praqma/multitool).
 This gives you a 'jumphost' container inside Kubernetes:
 <pre>
 kubectl create ns <i>debug</i>
 kubectl run multitool --image=praqma/network-multitool -n <i>debug</i>